-There is an overall favorable opinion, especially among potential developers who were concerned about lack of available land for infill development.
+There is an overall favorable opinion, especially among potential developers who expressed concern about the lack of available land for infill development.
 This action requires more research about potential funding sources, strategy execution, and target properties.

-♦ ♦ ♦ Control of land is one of the key sources of local government leverage for housing development.
+$\blacklozenge \blacklozenge \blacklozenge$ Control of land is one of the key sources of local government leverage for housing development.